juanfelipe99/juanfelipe99/README.md

 [![Email](https://img.shields.io/badge/Email-juanfeqr@outlook.com-blue?style=for-the-badge&logo=gmail&logoColor=white)](mailto:juanfeqr@outlook.com)

-Hey, I'm Juan — a mechanical engineer who fell in love with data, code, and building stuff that works (and coffee lover like any good Colombian ☕).
+Hey, I'm Juan — a mechanicala and data engineer who fell in love with data, code, and building stuff that works (and coffee lover like any good Colombian ☕).

 I'm currently studying a Master's in Software Engineering and have a background in data engineering and analytics.